defuse/defuse.github.io/content/posts/security-audit-process.md

 For this to work, the brainstorming process mentioned above is essential.
 Without it, problems won't "jump out" at you as you are reading through the code.
-It's also important to *continue* that same brainstorming process *as* you read the code, making note of any new ideas potential problems that come to mind as you are diving deeper into the code.
+It's also important to *continue* that same brainstorming process *as* you read the code, making note of any new ideas for potential problems that come to mind as you are diving deeper into the code.
 Make notes, like "this function returns -1 on error, if the caller doesn't check it, a decryption error might be unnoticed, is the caller actually checking it?", instead of getting bogged down confirming problems in this part of the process.